CHURCH GROUPS

 There are now three Pathways Courses for Clèir Eilean Ì Presbytery delivered through HTC-UHI

-"Preaching the Word of God" started in February 2026 - see adverts below and video advert on YouTube:
+"Preaching the Word of God" started in February 2026 - see the summary on the "About Us" page on "Training in Our Presbytery" for more information and the video advert on YouTube:

 https://www.youtube.com/watch?v=zBoIgI8lIwg